marnoux/stunning-dollop/README.md

-### I consider my mom and all my sisters my friends.
+### I was class mom at the preschool one year and I was pretty much asked not to do that again!